Answers

 Before signing a data center development agreement, a tribal council should review six critical areas: land and title provisions confirming the agreement does not impair trust status or create unauthorized encumbrances; revenue structure confirming when and how the tribe receives payments and under what conditions private partners are paid first; sovereignty and immunity provisions identifying what waivers are granted and whether they are appropriately limited in scope and duration; term and exit rights clarifying how the tribe can terminate the agreement for default or changed circumstances; tribal employment and procurement preferences ensuring local economic benefit is contractually required; and data governance provisions defining who controls data processed in the facility.
 The council should also confirm that the agreement has been reviewed by legal counsel with specific expertise in federal Indian law, not just commercial real estate law, as standard commercial agreements routinely include provisions that are unenforceable or legally problematic on tribal land.
 Konative coordinates transaction legal review as part of its advisory process.

-What does Konative do for tribal nations?
+What does Konative do?

 What is included in a Konative Project Readiness Review?